 Lamar Neal is a 28 year-old poet and novelist.
 Other than writing, his main interest is music.
 Due to his passion for music, but lack of musical talent, he likes to believe he must have been a musician in a past life.
 He’s described himself as being logical, but emotional, scatter-brained and a day-dreamer.

-He writes under no pen name, but told Peaks Journal that he used to go by the name “Naadir.”
-He told us:
+He writes under no pen name, but told PJ that he used to go by the name “Naadir.”

 I hated my real name.
 I thought by using it, I would somehow succumb to the same temptations as my dad.
 I was terrified of being him so I tried to distance myself from anything related to him.
 I googled Swahili names and saw Naadir.
 I thought it looked and sounded cool so I went with it.
 As I got older, I realized I was trying way too hard.
 I’m happy with myself and who I am.
 Lamar Neal.
 That sounds corny, but it’s true.